NativeScript/docs-v7/docs/core-concepts/navigation.md

 A notable bonus of the component is that the drawer can be opened regardless of the navigation state of the main content.
 This means that the user can navigate laterally to another feature from either the Featured page or the Item page.

 The component itself doesn't provide navigation logic automatically like the `TabView`.
 Instead, it is built with more freedom in mind and lets you customize its content.
 It exposes two UI containers - the `drawerContent` container houses the UI of the hidden side view and the `mainContent` holds the UI that will be shown on the screen.
 To implement the diagram above, we will embed a `Frame` component holding the Featured navigation in the main content container and three buttons in the drawer content.
 Two of them open the Browse and Search features in modal views and the final one resets the embedded Featured navigation.
+Check out the complete playground demo below the code sample.

 ```XML
 <!-- app-root.xml -->